 The car is now going straight back towards the kerb.

 Again, keep the car very slow, especially if you are reversing down a slope.

 4. Now look for a triangle in your near side mirror.

 Just before the road disappears out of the triangle, (image B), or the passenger door handle overhangs the kerb, steer one turn right .

 Very slow now…!

-5. Keep good, all round observations going (you must not reverse towards a pedestrian or a moving vehicle) but also watch your near side mirror.
+5. Keep good, all round observations going (you must not reverse towards a pedestrian or a moving vehicle that’s near the car) but also watch your near side mirror.
 Just before the side of the car is parallel with the kerb, it’s one turn left.

 If you need to correct your position you are allowed to shunt forward and back once to get it right.